BOS - DUB

 Filter your dealsChoose cabin class, free Wi-Fi and more.

-Cheap Flight Deals from Boston to Dublin (BOS-DUB)
+Cheap Flights from Boston to Dublin (BOS-DUB)

 Here are some of the best deals found on KAYAK recently from the most popular airlines for return flights from Boston to Dublin that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.